 According to the Center for Academic Integrity (CAI), academic integrity is defined “as a commitment, even in the face of adversity, to five fundamental values: honesty, trust, fairness, respect, and responsibility.”
 To report acts that violate the academic integrity rule please complete the Academic Dishonesty Reporting Form.

 The Office of Student Conduct and Community Engagement is prepared to support and help students understand the value of academic integrity and to avoid academic misconduct.
 All members of the TAMIU community are responsible for knowing and practicing university-wide rules, policies and procedures regarding academic integrity, as well as any procedure specific to their school, program, and course.

 The Honor Council is a select group of students that hear appeals due to alleged academic violations as pertains to the Student Conduct Code in the Student Handbook.
 Members are directly responsible for deciding if a violation occurred and, if necessary, recommend sanctions to appropriate parties.

-To learn more about the Honor Council responsibilities, terms of position, qualifications, application process and meet current Honor Council representatives, please click here.
+To learn more about the Honor Council responsibilities, terms of positions, qualifications, application process and meet current Honor Council representatives, please visit the Honor Council webpage.

 |Imperative 1: Students||1.2 Increase enrollment, retention, and graduation rates.|